 A few things to know about whale sharks

-In case you didn’t know, whale sharks are the largest fish in the world.
+The whale shark is the largest fish in the world.
 Measuring between 18 to 32 feet, these fish are no minnows.
 Yet, despite their size, they are one of the gentlest creatures in the ocean.
 Whale sharks are filter feeders.
-This means they eat plankton, or small creatures like krill and tiny crustaceans.
+This means they eat plankton.
+They also eat small creatures like krill and tiny crustaceans.
 So they’re virtually harmless to humans.

 Whale sharks in Mexico are protected creatures.
 In the past, tourists who come to La Paz often hired boats to take them out to see whale sharks in the nearby bay.
 However, despite it being such a popular tourist activity, there was essentially no regulation in the number of boats visiting the whale sharks.
 As a result, swimming with whale sharks began to have a negative impact on the whale sharks’ habits.

 These days, the boats who come to visit the whale sharks are tracked by GPS.
 This monitors their speed and limits the number of boats who come to see the whale sharks.
 Certain rules are in place to also limit the number of people who swim with the whale sharks.
 All these regulations help to ensure that these creatures are able to enjoy their lives with relatively little disturbance and influence from humans.

 Enjoying whale sharks in Mexico with Todos Santos Eco Adventures